 Basic information and legislation

-Care accessories are needed to treat certain long-term illnesses.
-The accessories include those related to ostomy, wound care, diabetes, catheterisation and dialysis.
-Incontinence pads are also offered for persons with medium or serious incontinence.
+Care supplies are necessary for the treatment of certain long-term illnesses at home.
+These supplies include ostomy, wound care, diabetes, catheterisation and dialysis supplies.
+Incontinence pads are also available for persons with moderate to severe urinary or faecal incontinence.

 Care accessories are also distributed in connection with home nursing and at-home hospital care.